-As your startup or small business grows, successfully scaling your finance team can be the difference between growing on an upward trajectory or eventually hitting a ceiling.
+As your startup or small business grows, successfully scaling and structuring your finance team can be the difference between growing on an upward trajectory or eventually hitting a ceiling.
 As we wrap up our first season of FinOps Today, where we’ve had the opportunity to glean advice from some of the most innovative leaders in finance, we’ve learned some valuable insights regarding how to successfully scale a finance team.

 As guest Mary Liu, Head of Finance & Operations at Applied Intuition noted, “scaling to a thousand people is not scale, scale is doing more with less.”
 This article isn’t focused on how to arbitrarily hire fast.
 Instead, you’ll learn practical takeaways regarding onboarding, selecting the right partners and systems, and how to best prioritize strategic initiatives.
 Keep reading to discover how some of the best minds in finance have scaled their teams.

 Generalists may be able to initially help your business stay afloat.
 But specialists are the secret sauce to helping a business get to the next level.

 “As the business scales, you end up with a lot more specialization in certain parts of the organization, capital markets being one of them where you really need to start to focus on defining roles more specifically,” said Tom Egan, CFO at DivvyHomes.
 “And then recruiting people that have a specific background in order to be able to execute against what is becoming a much more specific set of objectives, as opposed to a broad mandate to just make sure we don't run out of money.”

 Find the best talent and put them in a place to succeed

 Growing your business can also happen from within.
 Giving current employees the space to find their strong suits is another way to scale your team.